soleypasban/currency-convertor/README.md

 ### Technologies

-I am using NodeJs, and plain HTML for now.
+I am using NextJs for this project.